DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 In scenarios where the [BotScore](https://developers.cloudflare.com/bots/concepts/bot-score/) alone may not reliably differentiate between likely human and bots, you can enhance detection by optionally enabling [JavaScript Detections (JSD)](https://developers.cloudflare.com/bots/reference/javascript-detections/).

-> _Note: JSD can only be applied to HTML responses and it cannot be at the root/first HTML request._
+> _**Note**: JSD can only be applied to HTML responses and it cannot be at the root/first HTML request._

 When enforced via [`cf.bot_management.js_detection.passed`](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/dynamic-fields/#cfbot_managementjs_detectionpassed) rules and a [Managed Challenge](https://developers.cloudflare.com/waf/reference/cloudflare-challenges/#managed-challenge-recommended), JSD ensures active verification checks.

 ![waf-custom-rule-pretend-browsers](img/waf-custom-rule-pretend-browsers.png)

-> _Note: Test with a logging action before enforcing rules to avoid impacting legitimate traffic.
+> _**Note**: Test with a logging action before enforcing rules to avoid impacting legitimate traffic.
 Additionally, the Rule should only apply on critical paths and not on initial landing pages, where JS might have not been injected yet._

 Reference: [Enforcing execution of JavaScript detections](https://developers.cloudflare.com/bots/reference/javascript-detections/#enforcing-execution-of-javascript-detections).